Nicob1203/hospitalGui/README.md

   - Allergies (comma-separated)
   - Medical conditions (comma-separated)

 - **Patient Lookup**: Users can search for an existing patient using their first name, last name, and date of birth.
-The search retrieves and displays the patient's details, including allergies and medical conditions.
+The search retrieves and displays all of the patient's details.

-- **Data Submission**: Inputted patient data is submitted and stored for future retrieval.
+- **Data Submission**: Inputted patient data is submitted and stored in a Postgres database for future retrieval.

 - **User Logout**: The application allows users to log out, returning them to the login screen.